vanStadenRJ/REII313_Practical_Steyn_VanStaden/README.md

 # REII313_Practical_Steyn_VanStaden
 Logic Gate Simulator by CE Steyn (30070147) and RJ van Staden (30026792) for REII 313.

 Contributers:
 * Ruben Johann van Staden 30026792 (vanStadenRJ)
 * Cornelia Elizabeth Steyn 30070147 (CorrieSteyn)

-* User Case Study:
-  - Load the file testcase.json located in the program file
-  - A simple schematic will appear
-  - The schematic top-left is an equivalent circuit representing XOR logic
-  - The schematic top-right is an XOR-gate outputting the same logic
-  - The bottom configuration is an example of a clocked configuration.

 Instructions:
 * TO PLACE A GATE